Tips for Savoring the Tastes of Wine Country

 Francis Ford Coppola's elaborate estate (300 Via Archimedes) is a wonder of resort style from one of Hollywood's famous writers and directors.
 It gives a great dose of glam, since the enormous European-style chateau is topped with a glass pyramid, the grounds boast a giant swimming pool (open during the summer season), and a museum brims with movie memorabilia.
 Savor a meal at the winery's Rustic restaurant, with one of the director's own favorite meals of pasta or Neapolitan-style pizza.

 West Dry Creek Road

-The gently curving stretch is lined with winery after wonderful winery, breathtakingly beautiful vineyards, mountainscapes and a some entirely stop-worthy destinations like the rustic-chic Dry Creek General Store (3495 Dry Creek Road) that serves up terrific sandwiches, cocktails, boutique grocery goods and old time Sonoma County charm.
+The gently curving stretch of two-lane roadway is lined with winery after wonderful winery, breathtakingly beautiful vineyards, mountainscapes and a some entirely stop-worthy destinations like the rustic-chic Dry Creek General Store (3495 Dry Creek Road) that serves up terrific sandwiches, cocktails, boutique grocery goods, and old time Sonoma County charm.